 I remember my tenure running a chamber-music series in Rumson, New Jersey, four concerts a year with an audience around one hundred.
 We applied for a grant each year from the taxpayer-funded New Jersey Endowment for the Arts (or some similar name) and I filled out a lengthy form outlining our history and our mission and what we were doing that was new and innovative.
 Since the parent organization usually gave the money pro-rated on the amount from years past, I probably could have written, "We're giving four chamber-music concerts this year like we have done since 1959," and we would have gotten the same money, but, in case somebody would read what I wrote, I put lengthy justifications about what we were going to do that was new and innovative in promoting and presenting.
 Based on that pressure I brought a piano back to our stage and my predecessor waggled her finger at me and said, "You'll be sorry."
 When the hired piano movers dropped a seven-foot Steinway grand piano down the stairs, I realized she was right. ("We weren't expecting to move a piano of this magnitude."
 How many magnitudes of seven-foot concert grand pianos are there?)
 I'm not suggesting the requirements of the grant were oppressive or onerous, just that they presented arts groups with pressure to conform to their standards instead of their own or those of their audiences.

 At the end of the day, I'm proud to be a patron of the arts and I believe in patronage as an important and vital way of funding these wonderful instutions.
+Private donations supporting the arts aren't just a nice-to-have, they are our fundamental responsibility as patrons.

 I'm also proud of the arts organizations I support.
 Driven by some muses inside them they work hard to share their grace and beauty.
 This is hard in the best of times and the organizations I support have managed to return apparently unscathed through the pandemic panic.